 We are taxed as a corporation as defined under the Internal Revenue Code.
 The liability method is used in accounting for deferred income taxes.
 Under this method, deferred tax assets and liabilities are determined based on the difference between the financial reporting and tax bases of assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when these differences are expected to reverse.
 The realizability of deferred tax assets is evaluated annually and a valuation allowance is provided if it is more likely than not that the deferred tax assets will not give rise to future benefits.
 We follow guidance in ASC 740, Income Taxes, for uncertainty in income taxes by prescribing the minimum recognition threshold an income tax position is required to meet before being recognized in the consolidated financial statements.
-Each income tax position will be sustained, based upon technical merits, upon examination by the taxing authorities.
+Each income tax position is assessed using a two-step process.
+A determination is first made as to whether it is more likely than not that the income tax position will be sustained, based upon technical merits, upon examination by the taxing authorities.
 If the income tax position is expected to meet the more likely than not criteria, the benefit recorded in the consolidated financial statements equals the largest amount that is greater than 50% likely to be realized upon its ultimate settlement.
 A valuation allowance to reduce deferred tax assets is established when it is more likely than not that some portion or all the deferred tax assets will not be realized.
 We recognize accrued interest and penalties related to uncertain tax positions in other income, net on the consolidated statements of operations.